 Redditch schools operate on a three-tier system, where students first attend school around the age of four or five, begin middle school at age nine, and secondary school around thirteen.
-The most popular choice of schools according to tier are Astwood Bank First School and Vaynor First School, Walkwood Middle School and Ridgeway Middle School, and St. Augustine’s High School and Trinity High School.
+The most popular choice of schools according to the tier is Astwood Bank First School and Vaynor First School, Walkwood Middle School and Ridgeway Middle School, and St. Augustine’s High School and Trinity High School.

 Local attractions and facilities

 Redditch’s Kingfisher Shopping Centre is one of the largest and most popular in the Midlands with over 1,000,000 square feet of retail space.
-The Redditch Borough Council provides a ‘Shopmobility’ service for less able bodied shoppers as well as a ‘Child Safe Zone.’
-The centre also has a state of the art ten screen cinema.
+The Redditch Borough Council provides a ‘Shopmobility’ service for less able-bodied shoppers as well as a ‘Child Safe Zone’.
+The centre also has a state of the art ten-screen cinema.

 The Arrow Valley Country Park is a popular family attraction containing a skate park and four walking and cycling trails.
 The park encompasses a local nature reserve and the Arrow Valley Countryside centre, housing a lakeside café, gift shop and interactive exhibition.

 Historic attractions include the Forge Mill Needle Museum, chronicling Redditch’s industrial heritage as a needle manufacturer, and the ruins of Bordesley Abbey, a 12th century medieval Cistercian Abbey.
-St. Stephen’s Church in the town centre has a picturesque garden with a water fountain and bandstand.
+St. Stephen’s Church in the town centre has a picturesque garden with a water fountain and a bandstand.

 Families can participate in sporting activities at the refurbished Abbey Stadium Sports Centre, containing a swimming pool, fitness suite, multi-use sports hall, football pitch and athletics track.
 Redditch United F.C. is situated near the town centre, and horse-riding lessons are provided by a riding school in Beoley.
 Golfers have a range of clubs and courses to choose from.